tudny/WKD-Android/README.md

 # WKD application
+## CLOSED
+WKD changed the API, so the app no longer receives JSON files.

 **WKD application** is a compact tool for passengers of [Warszawska Kolej Dojazdowa](http://www.wkd.com.pl/) (eng.
 [Warsaw Commuter Railway](http://www.wkd.com.pl/en/) ) It is designed to help users in daily situations.